vanvuongngo/CSE7766/README.md

 - install esptool.py` see https://github.com/espressif/esptool
 - call `esptool.py flash_id` to receive the serial port
 - flash e.g. `esptool.py --port /dev/ttyUSB0 write_flash 0x0 cse7766.bin`

+## Using Visual Studio Code with PlatformIO

+- modify `src/main.cpp`
+- comment out upload_protocol and upload_port if you want to upload over serial port
+- for production if you want to disable debug tool or OTA see platformio.ini
+- execute build and flash firmware

+## Using Arduino IDE

+- copy the directory `lib/CSE7766` into your arduino library directory
+- open `example/CSE7766_basic.ino`

 ## Copyright (C) 2016-2018 by Xose Pérez <xose dot perez at gmail dot com>
 Copyright (C) 2018 by Ingeniuske  <ingeniuske at gmail dot com>